jiripospisil/bickle/README.md

 # Bickle

-Bickle is a tool to display your build status from your terminal.
+Bickle is a tool to display build status from terminal.

 ## Installation

-Add this line to your application's Gemfile:

-    gem "bickle"

-And then execute:

-    $ bundle

-Or install it yourself as:

     $ gem install bickle